elokapina/memories/README.md

   `cp config.example_with_backend.js config.js` to initialize the frontend config.

+The config files are pretty self-explanatory.
+Some of them control behaviour:

+* Removing or setting `texts.introTextLinkClickHere` to `false` will immediately render the intro text.
+* Removing or setting `texts.help` to `false` will hide the help text section.

 ### Configure image list

 Get a list of your images to be placed in your preferred order into the config files.